Understand MTA-STS (Strict Transport Security for SMTP)

 • Plan for emergencies.
 If you need to remove MTA-STS enforcement quickly (e.g., you are migrating mail servers), switch to mode: none, update the DNS id, and wait for caches to expire.
 A shorter max_age (86400 = 1 day) during the transition helps.

 • Use TLSRPT from day one.
 Do not wait until enforce mode.
-Testing mode with TLSRPT gives you visibility into real-world TLS failures before they cause bounced email.
+Testing mode with TLSRPT shows you real TLS failures before they cause bounced email.

 Sources and further reading